vEnhance/1802/src/vectors.typ

 ]

 It's totally not obvious that these two definitions are the same?
-The standard proof uses the law of cosines, and it's in Poonen's notes;
+The standard proof uses the law of cosines;
 I'll say a bit more about this once I've done a few examples.
 I also found a proof without trigonometry that I typed in @appendix-dotpf.
 I won't dwell on this proof too much in the interest of moving these notes forward.